Jtng647/LHL-DAFlx-Python-Proj2025/README.md

 An "optional" section to download/save the data as a JSON/CSV into a stored local file was added.
 This is especially useful for the purposes of this project as it will mean not having to send multiple pull requests each time the script is run in the future, when performing analytical functions.
 The data can then be analyzed (cleaned, manipulated, etc.) as a "snapshot" of when the initial retrieve request was sent.
 It can be commented out or skipped (if running in a notebook).
 Please see the files in the directory path Data > Part 1 > osaka_docomo_stations.json and osaka_docomo_stations.csv for these output date files.

 ### Part 2: Foursquare and Yelp APIs
 The second part of this project is similar to the first in that it requires retrieving information from an API, except this time it will demonstrate retrieving data from 2 separate APIs: Foursquare and Yelp.
-The corresponding script can be found in the "notebooks" folder of this repo under the file name "city_bikes_completed.ipynb".
+The corresponding script can be found in the "notebooks" folder of this repo under the file name ["yelp_foursquare_EDA_completed.ipynb"](https://github.com/Jtng647/LHL-DAFlx-Python-Proj2025/blob/main/notebooks/yelp_foursquare_EDA_completed.ipynb).

 #### Step 1:
 First, we establish the imports that will be required for this envrironment for our purposes.
 The libraries "OS", "requests", "pandas", and "json" are all imported here.
 We then also establish the environmental variables - in this case, API keys - that will be used to call the APIs for data.
 Finally, the JSON from Part 1 - "osaka_docomo_stations.json" (seen in the "data" directory of this repo) is loaded into the processing environment so that the bike station coordinates can be pulled in the API calls.